juju-solutions/layer-apache-flume-twitter/README.md

     juju deploy apache-flume-twitter flume-twitter --config=secret.yaml
     juju add-relation flume-twitter flume-hdfs

+Make sure you name the service `flume-twitter` so that it matches the first line of `secret.yaml`.

 That's it!
 Once the Flume agents start, tweets will start flowing into HDFS via the `flume-twitter` and `flume-hdfs` charms.
 Flume may include multiple events in each file written to HDFS.
 This is configurable with various